JohnEarnest/Decker/docs/lil.md

 Lil, the Vector Language
 ------------------------
-Lil has a number of features influenced by "Vector-oriented" languages like APL, J, K, and Q. The most obvious is _conforming_, in which a number of primitive operators like `+` and `-` can be applied either to single numbers or entire lists.
+Lil has a number of features influenced by "Vector-oriented" languages like APL, J, K, and Q. The essence of vector-oriented languages is thinking about manipulating entire data structures _at once_, rather than manipulating their elements serially.

+The most obvious vector-oriented feature in Lil is _conforming_, in which a number of primitive operators like `+` and `-` can be applied either to single numbers or entire lists.
 This functionality is essential to how Lil manipulates columns within queries.

 Let's start with a unary operator.
 Applied to a list, `-` "penetrates" to each list element:
 ```